openml/docs/docs/OpenML_definition.md

 Flows are uploaded through the function [post flow](https://www.openml.org/api_docs#!/flow/post_flow).
 The following file is needed:

-* description: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.implementation.upload).
+* `description`: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.implementation.upload).
+Uploading any other files will result in an error.

+Duplicate flows (i.e., same values for `name` and `external_version`) will be rejected.

 ## Runs

 Runs are uploaded through the function [post run](https://www.openml.org/api_docs#!/run/post_run).
 The following files are needed:

-* description: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.run.upload).
+* `description`: An XML adhiring to the [XSD schema](https://www.openml.org/api_new/v1/xsd/openml.run.upload).
-* predictions: An [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) containing the predictions (optional, depending on the task).
+* `predictions`: An [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) containing the predictions (optional, depending on the task).
-* trace: An [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) containing the run trace (optional, depending on the flow).
+* `trace`: An [ARFF file](https://www.cs.waikato.ac.nz/ml/weka/arff.html) containing the run trace (optional, depending on the flow).
+Uploading any other files will result in an error.

 ### Predictions